fetching latest news

 The increasing drilling activities need operators to be accurate and efficient in one run.
 Halliburton has made the task easy for the operators by releasing the iCruise Intelligent Rotary Steerable System (RSS).
 This revolutionary technology will provide accurate steering, longer laterals and quicker drilling facilities.
 V.P of Sperry Drilling expressed said that RSS has advance sensors and electronics including high speed processors that can give accurate end results.

 During the drilling process of a long horizontal well that has multi-stage completions, various challenges are being faced due to restricted centralization and casing movement.
-This leads to the increased risk of zonal isolation.
-At SPE ATCE, Schlumberger launched the CemFIT Shield mud-sealing cement system.
-This will be the first technology of the industry dedicated to improving zonal isolation, especially between hydraulic fracturing stages in long horizontal wells.
+At SPE ATCE, Schlumberger launched the CemFIT Shield mud-sealing cement system to counter this problem.
+The CemFIT Shield will be the first in line of technologies dedicated to improving zonal isolation, especially between hydraulic fracturing stages in long horizontal wells.

 E&P major, ONGC received approval from the Government of India to proceed with Additional Development Drilling of 72 wells in the Krishna-Godavari basin.
 The Expert Appraisal Committee (EAC) under the Ministry of Environment, Forest and Climate Change, gave a nod to ONGCs proposal for the project.
 An investment of ₹792 crore has been outlaid by the PSU for the project.
 EAC has laid down several conditions for granting the clearance.